-As per section 194IB of the income tax act, tenant of the property being an individual/ HUF (not liable to tax audit under the income tax act) is required to deduct and deposit TDS on monthly rent if rent paid exceeds Rs.
-50,000 and the landlord is a resident of India.
+As per section 194IB of the Income Tax Act, if the tenant of the property is an individual/ HUF (not liable to tax audit under the income tax act) has to deduct and deposit TDS if the amount of rent paid exceeds INR 50,000 for a month or part of the month.

 TDS is required to be deducted at the rate of 5% from the rent payable to the resident’s landlord.
-If the PAN of the landlord is not available then TDS should be deducted at the rate of 20%.
-The tenant is not required to obtain TAN for TDS deduction on rental payments.
+If the PAN of the landlord is not available then the rate of TDS will be 20%.
+However, the tenant is not required to obtain TAN for TDS deduction on rental payments.

-When to deduct and deposit TDS on rent of property?
+When to deduct and deposit TDS on the rent of the property?

-- Tax is required to be deducted from the total annual rent paid to the landlord.
-It is to be deducted once in the financial year at the end of the year or in the month in which the property is vacated/ rental agreement is terminated.
+- The tenant is required to deduct tax from the total annual rent which is paid to the landlord.
+It is to be deducted once in the financial year at the end of the year or in the month in which the property is vacated/the rental agreement is terminated.

 Let’s take an example:

-What are the penalties for non-deduction of tax and delay in deposit of tax?
+Penalties for non-deduction of tax and delay in the deposit of tax

 - In case of non-deduction of tax, an interest penalty of 1% per month is applicable from the date on which tax was deductible to the date on which such tax is deducted.

-- In case of nonpayment of TDS after deduction of TDS, an interest penalty of 1.5% per month is applicable from the date on which tax was deducted to the date on which tax is actually deposited i.e, date of filing Form 26QC.
+- Likewise, In case of non-payment of TDS after deduction of TDS, an interest penalty of 1.5% per month is applicable from the date on which tax was deducted to the date on which tax is actually deposited.

-The tenant of the property being an individual or a HUF (not liable to audit u/s 44AB) would have to deduct the TDS and deposit the same in Government treasury.
+If the tenant of the property is an individual or a HUF (not liable to audit u/s 44AB) would have to deduct the TDS as well as deposit the same in the Government treasury.

-Form 16C is the TDS certificate to be issued by the deductor (Tenant of property) to the deductee (Landlord of property) in respect of the tax deducted and deposited as TDS on rent under section 194IB of the Income-tax Act, 1961
+Form 16C is the TDS certificate to be issued by the deductor (Tenant of property) to the deductee (Landlord of property) in respect of the tax deducted under section 194IB of the Income-tax Act, 1961.